pecknigel/open-exchange-connector/README.md

 # Open Exchange Connector

-This is an implementation of the data access layer for the [Trading Exchange Collaborative Learning Program](https://github.com/pecknigel/trading-exchange-collaborative-learning) from the [Prescription Free Academy](https://prescriptionfree.academy/) of Web Development and Software Engineering.
+This is an implementation of the data access layer for the [Trading Exchange Collaborative Learning Program](https://github.com/pecknigel/trading-exchange-collaborative-learning).

 It constitutes a network API providing connections to data services.